UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_01.md

 2. Run `git log --oneline`

-As expected, only the reference to where we are currently (HEAD) and the local main branch moved, because we have not pushed our changes to GitHub (`origin`).
-If you push your changes, the GitHub `main` branch (`origin/main`) will be updated with the latest commit in the remote and locally.
-You can run again `git log --oneline` after pushing the new commit to GitHub to check this.
+As expected, only the reference to where we are currently (HEAD) and the local main branch moved, because we have not pushed the changes to our GitHub remote (`origin`).
+If you push your changes, the GitHub `main` branch (`origin/main`) will also be updated with the latest commit local commit.
+To confirm this, you can run `git log --oneline` after pushing the new commit to GitHub.

 ---